 AMP: Ampersand: Pathfinder – A Sense of Place: Discovering Missouri’s Natural Heritage

-AMP: Ampersand: Pathfinder – A Sense of Place: Discovering Missouri’s Natural Heritage

-Description: Missouri’s Natural Heritage is for freshmen who want to get outdoors and learn about their home for the next four years.
-We will begin with a survey of Missouri geology, climate, archaeology, and ecology.
-This will provide a foundation for understanding management of our diverse habitats (prairie, forest, glade, and stream) and the biology of our diverse plant and animal wildlife (arthropods, mollusks, fish, salamanders, lizards, birds, and mammals).
-In addition to weekly lecture and discussion, students in this class will visit sites across the state during a number of afternoon field trips and weekend camping trips.
-Interested students should explore the Course Website:http://pages.wustl.edu/mnh and apply to the Pathfinder Scholars Program.
+Description: Missouri’s Natural Heritage is for first year students in the Pathfinder program.
+We will hold many classes outdoors and learn about your home for the next four years.
+The Missouri survey course will cover our geology, archaeology, and native fauna, as well as restoration, and management of our diverse habitats (prairie, forest, glade, and stream) and the biology of our diverse plant and animal wildlife (arthropods, mollusks, fish, salamanders, lizards, birds, and mammals).
+In addition to weekly lecture and discussion, students in this class will visit sites across the state during a number of weekend field trips and weekend camping trips.
+Enrollment reserved for Pathfinder Fellows.

 *This natural science course is offered by the Biology Department, but does not replace requirements for the Biology major or for pre-health careers.
 Please see the Handbook for Biology Majors for details of Biology major requirements.